jerickjoe111/launch-school/LS170-LS171/concepts/03_http.md

 An HTTP response is composed by two elements: the response *header*, that includes the *status* or *response line*, and a series of *headers* or *header fields*, and a message *body*.
 As in HTTP requests, each header is followed by a new line character, and a black line separates the header from the body.

 - Header:
   * Status line: It contains the HTTP *version* used, a three digit status code, and a status text.
 All separated by a single space.
-The status codes indicate the status of the request, and the status text is a short description of the meaning of the code.
-An example of a status line could be: `HTTP/1.1 200 OK`
+The status codes indicate the status of the request, and the status text is a short description of the code meaning.
+An example of a status line could be: `HTTP/1.1 200 OK`.
+The status line with the status code is the only required element in a response.

   * Headers: The headers are colon separated name-value pairs that provide additional information about the response data and the server that sent it.
 They can be useful to help the client displaying the response, caching the response for future use, the type of encoding used in the data, etc. It can also redirect the client to a new `Location` where the resource has been moved.